AdobeDocs/experience-platform.en/help/xdm/ui/resources/mixins.md

 >[!NOTE]
 >
->Only custom mixins defined by your organization can be edited.
+>Only custom mixins defined by your organization can be fully edited and customized.
+For core mixins defined by Adobe, only the display names for their fields can be edited within the context of individual schemas.
+See the section on [editing display names for schema fields](./schemas.md#display-names) for details.
 >
 >In addition, once a mixin has been saved and used in a schema for data ingestion, only additive changes can be made to the mixin thereafter.
 See the [rules of schema evolution](../../schema/composition.md#evolution) for more information.